 How Much Water Should I Be Drinking?

-It’s essential you drink enough water each day, not only to stay slim and maintain regularity but also for your overall health.
+drink enough water each day, not only to stay slim and maintain regularity but also for your overall health.
 Most healthy individuals remain hydrated by drinking fluids like water when they feel thirsty.
 For some individuals, fewer than eight glasses of water daily could be enough.
 Others may require more.

 How much water does the average, healthy adult who lives in a temperate climate require?
 According to the National Academies of Sciences, Engineering, and Medicine, adequate daily water intake is: